yassienshaalan/zerophix/README.md

 ## Support

-For questions, issues, or contributions, please visit the [GitHub repository](https://github.com/yassienshaalan/zerophi).
+For questions, issues, or contributions, please visit the [GitHub repository](https://github.com/yassienshaalan/zerophix).

 ---

 **Made with care for data privacy and security.**

-*ZeroPhi v0.2.0 - The enterprise choice for PII/PSI/PHI redaction.*
+*ZeroPhix v0.2.0 - The enterprise choice for PII/PSI/PHI redaction.*